 SHERP alumni have diverse backgrounds and beliefs and work in many types of digital, print and broadcast media in twenty-five countries.
 What unites them are two deeply held convictions: science is too important to leave only to scientists, and journalism is too important to leave only to the scientifically illiterate.

-SHERP’s current students are the newest links in a chain that stretches back to the program’s founding in 1982 by Bill Burrows, who retired in 2008 and was succeeded as SHERP director by Dan Fagin, a longtime science and environmental journalist who was awarded the 2014 Pulitzer Prize in General Nonfiction for his book, Toms River: A Story of Science and Salvation.
+SHERP’s current students are the newest links in a chain that stretches back to the program’s founding in 1982 by Bill Burrows.
+Its director now is Dan Fagin, a longtime science and environmental journalist who was awarded the 2014 Pulitzer Prize in General Nonfiction for his bestselling book, Toms River: A Story of Science and Salvation.